 Traditional uses include an infusion from the leaves as a treatment for hyperglycemia (elevated blood sugar).
 The hypoglycemic (blood sugar lowering) effect of Banaba leaf extract (tincture or infusion), is similar to that of insulin* but the mechanism is different.

 This effect induces glucose transport from the blood into body cells and is responsible for lowering of the blood glucose level.

-Banaba is also succesfully used in weight control.
+Banaba is also successfully used in weight control.
 The blood sugar control can assist weight loss at 2 - 4 pounds per week by preventing the rise in carbohydrate storage.

-As such it may be useful in the prevention and treatment of obesity in type II diabetes in a natural way; it is also a safe and popular ingredient in weight loss nutritional supplements (fat burners) and products for detoxifying the body (detox).
+As such it may be useful in the prevention and treatment of obesity in type 2 diabetes in a natural way.
+It is also a safe and popular ingredient in weight loss nutritional supplements (fat burners) and products for detoxifying the body (detox).

-The leaves are known to be diuretic and purgative (cleanse the liver) as well; other effects include the lowering of blood cholesterol levels, kidney (moderation of liver lipid levels) and urinary problems.
+The leaves are known to be diuretic and purgative (cleanse the liver) as well; other effects include the lowering of blood cholesterol levels, kidney (anti inflammation and moderation of liver lipid levels) and urinary problems.

 The decrease of liver lipids is due to a reduction in the accumulation of triglycerides.

 Triglycerides are actual fat (almost 95% of the fat intake is in this form).

 Excess triglycerides can increase insulin resistance in some people; those with diabetes, who have high triglycerides, are at greater risk for heart attack or stroke.